Boran/proviso/README.md

 [![Build
 Status](https://travis-ci.org/proviso/proviso.png)](https://travis-ci.org/proviso/proviso)

+NOTE on Sean's fork of tizzo's branch:
+- adding fixes ideas for the puppet side of things.
+A summary will be added here /NOTE

 Proviso aims to be an SDK+API to provision platform-independent local VMs for Drupal development.
 The project seeks to develop an extensible framework and ecosystem for developers to achieve parity with multiple